hyperledger/besu/docs/Tutorials/Create-IBFT-Network.md

 !!!important
     An Ethereum private network created as described here is isolated but not protected or secure.
     We recommend running the private network behind a properly configured firewall.

+    This tuturial configures a private network using IBFT 2.0 for education purposes only.
+IBFT 2.0 requires 4 validators to be Byzantine fault tolerant.

 ## Prerequisites